BanG Dream! It's MyGO!!!!!: Writing

 According to lead writer Yuniko Ayana, the choice to make It's MyGO!!!!! a more tonally serious drama came at the request of Yuki Nemoto.
 Nemoto said he hopes It's MyGO!!!!! will be a work resonating with the younger generation, portraying the genuine, laughter-and-tears-filled interpersonal relationships among high school students.
-Given the lighter tone of previous BanG Dream! installments, Ayana initially struggled with balancing this direction with the desire to not alienate fans of earlier installments, but was told by series director Kōdai Kakimoto to commit fully to the heavier tone.
+Given the lighter tone of previous BanG Dream! installments, Ayana initially struggled with balancing this heavy-toned direction with the desire to not alienate fans of earlier installments, but series director Kōdai Kakimoto encouraged her to give it her all.
 Ayana drew on her past personal experiences with "betrayal and distrust", which provided the impetus for Tomori's emotional conflict within the series narrative.
 To prepare for writing the series, Ayana did research into real-life bands of high school girls, which informed some of the story and characters.
 Ayana stated that she felt It's MyGO!!!!! was the most realistic work she had written thus far, even including her works outside of the BanG Dream! franchise.

 According to Kakimoto, the script for It's MyGO!!!!! underwent multiple drastic overhauls.
 Initially, the story direction was based on character settings, but the actual writing process revealed the characters' multifaceted personalities, triggering chain reactions, such as altered motivations, reconstructed relationships, and interwoven plotlines.
 Each adjustment required rebuilding subsequent developments and retconning scripts already in progress, resulting in some episodes being rewritten up to five or six times.
 For example, the initial concept portrayed Anon Chihaya as a "bold-acting returnee student beneath a model-student facade", but to differentiate her from other BanG Dream! characters like Rokka Asahi, her flaws such as "trend-chasing vanity" and "calculating nature" were amplified to "deepen human authenticity".
 He further stated that before merging into the series, all characters had more sharp-edged personalities than the current versions, and they had considered ending the story with the band's dissolution.
 After being incorporated into the project, the overseers granted them "complete creative freedom" to develop original storylines.
 After revising "overly realistic elements", they established the framework that first season focusing on MyGO!!!!! and second season centering on Ave Mujica.
 In order to better integrate this series into the BanG Dream! project, the writing staff made the decision to assign the characters to existing schools in the BanG Dream! universe, and created their interaction with the previous BanG Dream! characters.

 To design Tomori's notebook and style of writing, the production team referenced numerous lyricists' poetry collections, along with the doodles and handwritten notes found within them.
 Writer Midori Gotō created Tomori's monologues and poems in Episode 10.